 Don here.
 I learned to cook mostly by observation and experimentation.
 Somehow when food was being prepared, I found myself in the kitchen.
 At a young age, I would sit on a stool and watch my mom make desserts with the hope I’d get to lick the spoon or beaters.
-I saw how easily both my grandmothers just seem to add this and that to several pots and pans, all sizzling or gurgling on the stove.
+I saw how easily both my grandmothers seemed to add this and that to several pots and pans, all sizzling or gurgling on the stove.

-Going to Mamaw Lambdon’s (my grandmother) in the summer time was always a treat.
+Going to Mamaw Lambdon’s (my maternal grandmother) in the summer time was always a treat.
 First, my cousins and I would be given baskets and told to go gather the fruits and vegetables from the very large garden my grandfather kept.
 Then we were off to the hen house to fetch the eggs.

 In the kitchen my Mom and her sisters would shell peas, shuck corn, and peel potatoes—all the while engaged in animated conversation.
 If you have ever seen movies like Tortilla Soup or Like Water for Chocolate, you’ll have a sense of family engaged in a ritual of preparing a wonderful meal.

 My Dad’s mother, Mamie Haines, was more of the “loner cook” type.
-She would always chase us out of the kitchen while she cooked.
+She would usually chase us out of the kitchen while she cooked.
 It might have been that she and my grandfather lived in a small apartment down the street from us and the tiny kitchen wasn’t built for crowds.
 I think that’s where I got my “kitchen is a haven from the stress of the day” attitude.
 Mamie was a creature of habit with a cycle of meals that seemed to repeat with regimented regularity.
 Usually she made the meal just for my grandfather, Papaw Jack, and herself unless my sister or I joined them when our parents were out for an evening.
 One ritual I fondly remember was Mamie setting out a stick of butter in a bowl on Friday evenings to soften over night.
 Each Saturday morning she would bake a week’s worth of cookies.

-My Dad was the quintessential experimenter—especially with milkshakes.
+My dad was the quintessential experimenter—especially with milkshakes.
 This seemed to be a weekend tradition.
-In the summer after a morning of yard work, Dad and I would meet in the kitchen around the blender (Dad’s favorite cooking utensil).
+In the summer after a morning of yard work, Dad and I would meet in the kitchen around the blender (Dad’s favorite cooking tool).
 He would scoop in the ice cream, usually vanilla.
 Then the fun started: “How about a banana today?
 Get me the malt!
 We gotta have some chocolate!”
 Then the universal ingredient—some kind of protein powder.
 Some days we added fresh fruit.
 Sometimes we’d add an egg.
-And sometimes we’d take one sip and pour it all out!
+And sometimes we’d take one sip and pour it all out.
 Once the shake was finished, he’d pour it into glasses and we’d carry them to the back porch to sit and sip while we admired our morning’s yard work.

 In high school I did a lot of camping with the Boy Scouts and with friends.
 When we took off for a weekend hike along the Appalachian Trail, we carried all our food with us.
 We’d divide the meals among us so no one had to cook all the time or carry all the food.
 Meals were simple.
 One of our favorites was something we called Girl Scout stew.
 I don’t know how it got the name.
 Before we hit the trail I’d brown some ground beef in a skillet and put it in one of those old fashioned steel coffee cans.
 Add a couple of cans of vegetable soup and tape the lid securely on the can.
 If I put it in the freezer overnight and then wrapped it in my towel, it would keep for supper the second night on the trail.
 All I had to do was punch a hole in the lid (it was before plastic, so the lid was steel), put the can in the fire pit surrounded by coals for a while, and voila, it became a meal fit for hungry hikers.